-Located in the seat cushion and seatback are small fans that draw the air from around the occupant and exhaust it underneath the seat and into the passenger compartment.
-The fans draw this air across the surface of the seat using air ducts and fine perforations in the covering to help keep the driver cooler in higher ambient temperatures.
+On some models, both the driver and passenger seats are ventilated.
+Located in the seat cushion and seatback are small fans that draw the air from the passenger compartment and blow air through fine perforations in the seat cover to help keep the driver and front passenger cooler in higher ambient temperatures.

 The ventilated seat switches are located in the switch bank in the center stack of the instrument panel, just below the climate controls.
-The fans operate at two speeds, High and Low.
+The fans operate at two speeds, HIGH and LOW.